WebAssembly/spec/spectec/test-prose/TEST.md

       b) Execute (CALL_ADDR a).

 call_addr a
-1. Assert: due to validation, there are at least k values on the top of the stack.
-2. Pop val^k from the stack.
-3. If a < the length of $funcinst(z), then:
+1. If a < the length of $funcinst(z), then:
   a.
 Let YetE (`%;%`(m, tmp0)) be $funcinst(z)[a].
   b.
 Let YetE (`FUNC%%*%`(tmp1, t*{t}, instr*{instr})) be tmp0.
   c.
 Let YetE (`%->%`(tmp2, tmp3)) be tmp1.
   d.
 Let t_1^k be tmp2.
   e.
+Assert: due to validation, there are at least k values on the top of the stack.
+  f.
+Pop val^k from the stack.
+  g.
 Let t_2^n be tmp3.
-  f.
+  h.
 If the length of t_1^k is k, then:
     1) If the length of t_2^n is n, then:
       a) If the length of val^k is k, then:
         1. YetI: (if ($default_(t) =/= ?()))*{t}.